-Being as transparent as possible with respect to demand scenarios which could impact capacity demands post launch will help every link in a respective supply chain plan more effectively.
-As the majority of launches now tend to extend beyond the initial approval timeframe, collaborative discussions on various forecast models allows both manufacturers and packaging & distribution partners to put plans in place.
+Being as transparent as possible with respect to demand scenarios that could impact capacity demands post-launch will help every link in a respective supply chain plan more effectively.
+As the majority of launches now tend to extend beyond the initial approval timeframe, collaborative discussions on various forecast models allow both manufacturers and packaging & distribution partners to put plans in place.

 Shifting market dynamics

 There are two major trends that will continue to affect the speed of launches over the coming years.